 What activities could you do locally?

-- Get involved...in the launch and inspiration behind the new 2018 Slough Half Marathon.
-This could include starting running through a local beginner running group, or simply following the NHS Couch to 5k programme with the app.
+- Get involved...this could include running through a local beginner running group, or simply following the NHS Couch to 5k programme with the app.
 Start with small steps and build up #BeRealistic

 - Take part...in an ‘Active Slough’ session.
 Opportunities for all ages and all abilities across Slough.
 The majority of which are free or low cost.